oreillymedia/presentation-template/README.md

 ## Working in Atlas

-Once in Atlas, you have a number of options for how you arrange your content.
-For example, you can put all your slides in their individual files, or you can put them all together in a single file.
-Regardless of your approach, the content of each slide must be wrapped in a "chapter" section.
-The "sample.html" file in this repo will show you an example.

-You can put any kind of content on a slide:
+Every "slide" in Atlas must be wrapped in a "chapter" section.
+You can organize your slides by putting each one in it's own file, or putting multipl "chapter" sections together in a single file.
+Each slide can can contain any kind of content, such as:

 * plain text
 * lists